wprichar/DevOPs-tooling/README.md

 ### SauceLabs selenium test with database check

 In this stage a selenium test is executed on the front end to send a message to the cloudant database using **Sauce Labs**.
 After that, a mocha test is run to check there is a value in the newly created test database.
+The Sauce Labs artifacts are uploaded to the **ARTIFACTS** tab in ** View logs and history ** .
+The Mocha test results are written to junit-xml and you can see them in the **TEST** tab in ** View logs and history **.
+You find the scripts in test/sauce in the root directory for your DevOPs service.

 ### Delete testing environment